 These benches are a history of love and caring by local Seattle grunge music fans.
 The messages were mostly urban babble but there were a few that stood out as key thoughts of appreciation for the music that Kurt gave us.
 I expected something else, I don’t know what… “Love you Kurt, life is short” and “Kurt, thanks for the free downloads!”

-I knew that one day I would come visit this place.
+I knew that one day I would come to visit this place.
 I realized sitting on that graffiti bench that I miss the energy of the music scene and good times in the early 90’s.
-It was a bit lonely and I began to feel strange, sitting there all alone looking over the trees and 16 foot gate.
-I slid down the hill, waived goodbye and imagined for a moment, what could have been.
+It was a bit lonely and I began to feel strange, sitting there all alone looking over the trees and 16-foot gate.
+I slid down the hill, waved goodbye, and imagined for a moment, what could have been.

 I decided to go downtown and explore some of the places I have only heard about, check out the Seattle music scene today while also remembering and retracing the steps of some of the successful bands of the grunge movement.